 I wrote in the previous article that whether you decide to include grains in your diet has little to do with what the latest diet guru says and everything to do with what your gut says (and maybe even your bank account).
 Genetics, immune system and gut health influence how well you digest grains.

-However, most of us could eat less grains and more vegetables.
+However, most of us could eat fewer grains and more vegetables.
 Here are 8 ways to do a simple switcheroo to eat more veggies each and every day.

 Disclosure: Links to merchants within this post may be affiliate links.